-This orange glaze recipe is so easy and straightforward to make, with just four simple ingredients.
-It’s perfect for topping breakfast rolls, cookies, and it’s the ultimate orange cake drizzle.
+Orange glaze is so easy to make, with just three simple ingredients (four if you want to go the extra mile).
+My orange glaze is perfect for topping breakfast rolls, cookies, and it’s the ultimate orange cake drizzle.

-Learn how to make an orange icing that’s amazingly tangy and sweet.
+Learn how to make my favorite orange icing – it’s amazingly tangy and sweet.

 A glass jar of orange glaze, with a small orange in front.